ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

-# DictionaryLookup, PresetSearch and the Builders
+# EthnicityDictionaryLookup, EthnicityClassificationFinder and the Builders

 ## Ethnicity standards problem